-Italy winds up Veneto banks, deal could cost up to 17 billion euros
+Italy winds up Veneto banks at cost of up to 17 billion euros

-MILAN/ROME Italy began winding up two stricken Veneto-based banks on Sunday in a deal that will see their good assets transferred to Intesa Sanpaolo (ISP.MI) and could cost the state up to 17 billion euros ($19 billion).
+MILAN/ROME (Reuters) - Italy began winding up two failed regional banks on Sunday in a deal that could cost the state up to 17 billion euros ($19 billion) and will leave the lenders' good assets in the hands of the nation's biggest retail bank, Intesa Sanpaolo.

-The government will pay 5.2 billion euros to Intesa, Italy's top retail bank, to take on Popolare di Vicenza and Veneto Banca's best parts.
-But Economy Minister Pier Carlo Padoan said the total funds "mobilized" by the state would be for up to 17 billion euros - three times more than what had initially been estimated to recapitalize the banks with public money.
+The government will pay 5.2 billion euros to Intesa, and give it guarantees of up 12 billion euros, so that it will take over the remains of Popolare di Vicenza and Veneto Banca, which collapsed after years of mismanagement and poor lending.

+Economy Minister Pier Carlo Padoan said the total funds "mobilized" by the state would be for up to 17 billion euros - three times more than had initially been estimated to recapitalize the banks with public money.

-The deal, which received preliminary approval from European authorities on Friday, allows Italy to solve its latest banking crisis on its own terms, ensuring that the two Veneto lenders are not wound down under potentially tougher European rules.
-The cost for Italian taxpayers, however, is hefty.
+The deal, approved by the European Commission, allows Italy to solve a banking crisis on its own terms, ensuring the two Veneto lenders are not wound down under potentially tougher European rules.
+The cost for taxpayers, however, is hefty.

 "Those who criticize us should say what a better alternative would have been.
-I can't see it," Economy Minister Pier Carlo Padoan told a press conference after the government spent the weekend drafting an emergency decree to liquidate the two banks.
+I can't see it," Padoan told reporters after the government spent the weekend drafting an emergency decree to liquidate the two banks.

 The decree effectively means that the Veneto banks' branches and employees will be part of Intesa Sanpaolo by Monday morning, a move designed to avoid a potential run on deposits that could have spread chaos across the whole banking industry.